MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh/use-mesh.md

 ### Look and pinch tutorial

+There is now a comfortable way of picking up and moving objects.
+In your current space, follow the steps below:

+1. Look at the object of interest.
+1. Raise your hand slightly will highlight this object.
+1. Pinch and naturally move your hand to move the object.

+<img src="media\pinch-and-drag.jpg" alt="The selection tool screen" width=500px>

-Under the **selection** tool, you now have a look and pinch option to pick up an object not within your reach.
+On the **selection** tool tab, you now have a **far interaction mode** to interact with objects not within your reach.
 To start the look and pinch tutorial, select the eye icon under **Far Interaction mode":

-<img src="media\pinch-and-drag.jpg" alt="The selection tool screen" width=500px>

-The look and pinch tutorial screen will appear, and click **Next** when you're ready to begin the tutorial.
+The look and pinch tutorial screen will appear.
+Click **Next** when you're ready to begin the tutorial.

 <img src="media\look-and-pinch-tutorial.jpg" alt="Look and pinch tutorial for far interactive mode" width=500px>